Best hikes in the world

 Har Ki Dun trek in Uttarakhand’s Himalayas, India (Oindrila Goes Footloose)

 The longest range of mountains in Asia, the Himalayas, has numerous hiking trails for those who long to escape civilization and experience tranquillity in the lap of rugged terrain.
 Har Ki Dun is a beautiful trek in the Uttarakhand state of Northern India that takes you through villages that are off the grid, snow-capped peaks and verdant meadows.
 This 70km trek is of easy-to-medium level difficulty and takes 4 to 6 days to complete.
-While summers let you see a lot of colorful rhododendrons and swathes of emerald green fields, the winters help you beat the hiking rush and enjoy the immaculate white snow on most of the days.
+While summers let you see a lot of colourful rhododendrons and swathes of emerald green fields, the winters help you beat the hiking rush and enjoy the immaculate white snow on most of the days.

-To start the trek, fly to Dehradun in the evening and prepare for a long road journey next morning.
+To start the trek, fly to Dehradun in the evening and prepare for a long road journey the next morning.
 Leave early next day for Sankri so you can reach this village by sunset.
 Next morning, hike to Taluka village (or alternatively, hire an offroader if you wish to begin your hike from there on the same day).
 From Taluka trek for 8 hours to Pauni Gherat and camp there for the night.
 You can also visit the nearby village and check out an ancient watermill that uses hydroelectric power from the gushing stream to grind grain to flour.
 The next day, hike to Kalkattidhar and camp in the snow.
 Next morning, hike to the Har Ki Dun peak and follow the same trail back to Kalkattidhar (and take the same route for the next 2 days back to Sankri).

 Kawah Ijen, Indonesia (Greta’s Travels)